Re-Aging Debt: What It Is and Why It Matters

 How to Pull All Three Credit Bureau Reports to Cross-Check Delinquency Dates

-• Record the date of first delinquency shown for each account at each bureau
+• The reported date of first delinquency from each bureau

 [Your Full Name]